Shelled city in north Ukraine fears becoming 'next Mariupol'

 “Russian troops mine fields in Ukraine, blow up agricultural machinery, destroy fuel reserves needed for sowing.
 They blocked our seaports.
 Why are they doing this?”
 Zelenskyy asked.
 “Our state will have enough food.
 But the lack of exports from Ukraine will hit many nations in the Islamic world, Latin America and other parts of the world.”

-The invasion has driven more than 10 million people from their homes, almost a quarter of Ukraine’s population, and, of those, more than 3.7 million have fled the country entirely, according to the United Nations.
+The invasion has driven more than 10 million people from their homes, almost a quarter of Ukraine’s population.
+Of those, more than 3.7 million have fled the country entirely, according to the United Nations.
 Thousands of civilians are believed to have died.

-Russian forces, he told Ukrainian television, “are deliberately destroying civilian infrastructure – schools, kindergartens, churches, residential buildings and even the local football stadium.”

-It has been impossible to count the dead, but Atroshenko estimated the figure was “in the hundreds.”
+“We live without dates and days of the week,” Atroshenko told Ukrainian television.

-Located only about 70 kilometers (45 miles) from the border with Belarus on the road to Kyiv, Chernihiv was attacked in the early days of the war and encircled by Russian troops this month, but its defenders so far have prevented a takeover.
+Located only about 70 kilometers (45 miles) from Ukraine’s border with Belarus, Chernihiv was attacked in the early days of the war and encircled by Russian troops, but its defenders prevented a takeover.

 “Chernihiv has become a symbol of the Russian army’s failed blitzkrieg, in which the plan was to take the city over in one day and advance towards Kyiv,” Mykola Sunhurovskyi, a military analyst at the Kyiv-based Razumkov Center think tank, said.